Chania Aptera Turkish Castle

 Location: Kalami

-The Turkish Castle of Aptera is one of the most impressive and best preserved 19th century structures in Crete.
-It is a listed historic site with an amazing architecture and it can be reached by car in around 15 minutes from the city of Chania.
-It is located in the region of Paleokastro.
+The Turkish Castle of Aptera is one of the most impressive and best-preserved 19th-century structures in Crete.
+Located in the area of Paleokastro, it is a listed historic site with amazing architecture, and it is a 25-minute drive from Chania Town.

-The Castle of Aptera was named as such due to the ancient city of Aptera which is located nearby.
-It is also known as the Apteron Fortress or Koules, which is its official name.
+The Castle of Aptera was named after the ancient city of Aptera, which is located nearby, but it is also known as Fort Soumbasis or Koules, which is its official name.

 Map